jgericardo/pytorch-playground/README.md

 - npm (6.9.0)
 - Node.js (10.16.3)

-Open up your terminal and run the following commands in the project directory to install `npm` package dependencies for the web app.
+Open up your terminal and run the following commands in the project directory.

+To install the `npm` package dependencies for the web app.
 ```buildoutcfg
 npm install
 ```